isaacs/node-glob/README.md

   equivalent to `**/*.js`, matching all js files in all directories.
 * `nodir` Do not match directories, only files.
 (Note: to match *only* directories, simply put a `/` at the end of the pattern.)
-* `ignore` Add a pattern or an array of patterns to exclude matches.
+* `ignore` Add a pattern or an array of glob patterns to exclude matches.
 * `follow` Follow symlinked directories when expanding `**` patterns.
   Note that this can result in a lot of duplicate references in the presence of cyclic links.